How to Install SSL on Ubuntu 22

 Your certificate is in Apache’s configuration.
 Reload your site by using https:// and look for the security indicator in your browser.
 The indicator should tell you your website is protected, usually with a lock symbol in your address bar.

-It is possible to use SSL Labs Server Test to confirm the quality of your certificate as well as get more detailed information on it from the point of view of an outside service.
+It is possible to use the SSL Labs Server Test to confirm the quality of your certificate as well as get more detailed information on it from the point of view of an outside service.

 In the following stage, you’ll be testing the auto-renewal function of Certbot to ensure that the certificate will automatically renew prior to the date of expiration.